-- 2.31 The site is within easy walking distance of bus stops that provide access to all 5 bus services that currently operate in Colney Heath. - 2.32 The existing bus services in Colney Heath operate at limited frequencies and days of the week but may be used by future residents for some journeys to local destinations.
+2.35 The site is within easy walking distance of bus stops that provide access to all 5 bus services that currently operate in Colney Heath.

+- 2.36 The existing bus services in Colney Heath operate at limited frequencies and days of the week but may be used by future residents for some journeys to local destinations.
 It should be noted that Routes 230 and 312 provide connections to Welham Green train station on a Wednesday.
-In addition, bus route 355 will provide a useful connection to the Nicholas Breakspear secondary school from the site. - 2.33 To reflect the limitations of the existing bus services the development will provide a contribution towards sustainable transport improvements.
-The contribution towards sustainable transport improvements will be in accordance with Hertfordshire County Councils Planning Obligations Guidance Toolkit for Hertfordshire January 2008.
+In addition, bus route 355 will provide a useful connection to the Nicholas Breakspear secondary school from the site. - 2.37 To reflect the limitations of the existing bus services the development will provide a contribution towards sustainable transport improvements.
+The contribution towards sustainable transport improvements will be in accordance with Hertfordshire County Councils Planning Obligations Guidance 2021.